Bookmobile & Homebound

 Can I get a library card from the Bookmobile?

 Yes.
 We will help you fill out an application and will issue your card.
-Government issued photo ID, verification of mailing address, and proof of date of birth are required in order to obtain a library card.
+Government issued photo ID and verification of mailing address are required in order to obtain a library card.

 What materials are on the Bookmobile?